saucelabs-training/automation-best-practices/README.md

 Note that the development build is not optimized.
 To create a production build, use npm run build.
 ```
+**Don't worry about fixing any warnings that may appear during `npm install`**

-Once it's running, kill the server by executing `Ctrl + C` in command line
+Once the app is running, kill the server by executing `Ctrl + C` in command line.
+We don't need the app running right now.

 ### 4.Have an IDE installed that can handle NodeJS (We will use [VSCode](https://code.visualstudio.com/Download))